Top things to do in Ardgour

 Loch Linnhe provides shelter in certain wind direction making water based trips and activities much more enjoyable.
 There have been days when Loch Sunart outside our home is very rough yet Loch Linnhe clam and almost flat.
 While the upper stretches towards Fort William may lack a little of the 'wilderness' feeling (especially on the eastern shores), it is possible to explore the unique geology of the area from a canoe and feel the water change as you pass for deep to relatively shallow waters.

-You just need to watch out for the occasional large cruise ship passing by or the fast flows of water through the Corran Narrows...
+You just need to watch out for the occasional large cruise ship passing by heading to/from Fort William, or the fast flows of water through the Corran Narrows...

 This can be extended into a mega cycling route by turning left when get to the main road and heading towards Mallaig.
 Turn off left at Loch Ailort and follow this road though Moidart, Sunart and back to the ferry again.
 A long day out for many cyclists, but under 100 miles...

 If you are touring the area and heading to Strontian, it is worth adding a few miles and a couple of hills taking the detour to Kilmaliue and Kingairloch keeping your eye out for mountain goats and otters on the beaches or seals in the water.
 You'll come down 'Liddesdale', sometimes regarded as one of the top 100 cycling hill climbs in Scotland.
-I'm afraid I don't agree as it is not especially steep (just a bit long), but do feel the one above Strontian over to Polloch deserves to be in the top ten...
+I'm afraid I don't agree as it is not especially steep (just a bit long).
+As you come down here, you'll be able to look across to the one above Strontian that heads over to Polloch.
+This does deserve to be in the top ten...
+Good luck!

 If you were heading from Ardgour toward Loch Aline and on to Mull (and not in a rush), this would be the most scenic route to choose.